Gluten-Free Ingredient Scanner & Risk Screening Model

 - Ingredients: Spelt Flour, Water, Salt.

 - The Verdict: UNSAFE.
 Spelt is an ancient cousin of wheat.
 It is technically "Wheat-Free" by modern taxonomy, but it is 100% full of gluten.
-A Celiac would react violently to this.
+A Celiac would trigger a clinical autoimmune response.

 Scenario B: The "Gluten-Free" Tamari